dreamcatcher-tech/network/Inbox/2023-12-19 0945 what we really want is AI programmed systems from the ground up.md

 Might be striving for making a TLA+ NL interface, where getting to a working model is the goal of the system, and guarantees correctness, then the implementations in whatever language for execution are independent.
 TLA+ is hard to learn, but with NL tools it could be much easier to get a good quality model.
 Changes in the TLA model directly could be reconciled with the NL model.

 Then, we would check an implementation with the TLA model, rather than the NL model, since the NL model still allows ambiguity.

+Want to spec tests in NL, and then refine as the results come back in, so we can prompt the tests until we are satisfied that all edge cases are covered.